36th Infantry Division (United States): North Africa and Italy 1943−1944

 The 36th Division returned to combat in mid-November, after six weeks of rest, now under Major General Geoffrey Keyes' II Corps command.
 It captured Mount Maggiore, Mount Lungo, and the village of San Pietro despite strong enemy positions and severe winter weather.
 This grueling campaign against the Bernhardt Line was marked by futile attempts to establish a secure bridgehead across the Gari River, erroneously identified as the Rapido on 1 January 1944, to 8 February.
 The division attacked across the Gari River on 20 January but was harshly repulsed by the 15th Panzergrenadier Division.
 The 141st and 143rd Infantry Regiments were virtually destroyed, and the attack was stopped on 22 January.
 In 48 hours, the 36th Division had sustained 1,681 casualties, 143 of them killed, 663 wounded, and 875 missing, out of almost 6,000 men who took part.
 Many of the casualties consisted of newly-arrived replacements who were poorly integrated into their units.
 German losses were minimal, with only 64 killed and a further 179 wounded.
 A company commander in the 143rd Infantry said, "I had 184 men.
 Forty-eight hours later, I had 17.
 If that's not mass murder, I don't know what is."
-36th Division losses until the end of January 1944 was of 2,255 battle casualties and 2,009 non-battle, with the combat effectiveness of the 141st and 143rd Infantry Regiment lost.
+36th Division losses until the end of January 1944 were 2,255 battle casualties and 2,009 non-battle casualties, with the combat effectiveness of the 141st and 143rd Infantry Regiments severely diminished.

 Strong controversy flared among the officers of the division.
 Lieutenant General Clark, the Fifth Army commander, was severely criticized for having ordered a difficult frontal attack, and was accused of having caused the disaster.
-After the war Congress, urged by veterans of the division, conducted an investigation into the causes and responsibility for the defeat on the Gari River.
-Clark was absolved of blame and he personally believed the attack to be necessary, in order to attract German reserves from Northern Italy to prevent their use at Anzio, where an amphibious assault, codenamed Operation Shingle, was being launched by Anglo-American forces in an attempt to outflank the Winter Line, capture the Italian capital of Rome and potentially force a German withdrawal away from their formidable Winter Line defenses.
-However, the German reserves identified in Northern Italy had already been drawn forward onto the front of the British X Corps during the First Battle of Monte Cassino a few days before, thus making the 36th Division's assault unnecessary, although this was unknown to Clark at the time.
+After the war Congress, urged on by veterans of the division, conducted an investigation into the causes and responsibility for the defeat on the Gari River.
+Clark was absolved of blame and he personally believed the attack to be necessary, in order to attract German reserves from northern Italy to prevent their use at Anzio, where an amphibious assault, codenamed Operation Shingle, was being launched by Anglo-American forces in an attempt to outflank the Winter Line, capture the Italian capital of Rome, and potentially force a German withdrawal away from their formidable Winter Line defenses.
+However, the German reserves identified in northern Italy had already been drawn forward onto the front of the British X Corps during the First Battle of Monte Cassino a few days before, thus making the 36th Division's assault unnecessary, although this was unknown to Clark at the time.